magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_III_A_Break.md

 For the first time, she dared to improvise alone.
 She imagined herself a hard-nosed investment banker, issuing orders to invisible subordinates.
 Then a stray cat, mewling with dramatic flair.
 Then Bella’s images became her cues: a gym trainer pounding push-ups, a dazzling socialite raising her glass, and finally—hesitantly—Bella on the bed in the white shirt.

+Lucy scrolled back to the photo—the one she couldn’t forget.
+Bella sprawled across a bed in an oversized white shirt, collar slipping from her shoulder, hair untamed, gaze direct, as if daring the camera to flinch.

+Lucy stood before her mirror, heart hammering.
+She tugged at her own shirt, pulling it loose at the collar, exposing more of her collarbone than she ever had.
+She let her hair down, shook it out, though it fell flat, obedient rather than wild.

+She tried to drape herself on the bed the way Bella had, stretching one arm above her head, tilting her chin toward an imaginary lens.
+At once she felt ridiculous.
+Her back stiffened, her legs at odd angles, her expression caught between pout and grimace.
+She let out a strangled laugh, half-mortified, half-thrilled.

+Then she tried again.
+She lowered her eyes, parted her lips slightly, tracing the outline of Bella’s expression.
+The image in the mirror stared back at her—not Bella, not quite Lucy either, but someone in between.
+Someone braver, someone she might have been if shame were not stitched into her skin.

+Her cheeks burned hot, but she couldn’t look away.
+For the first time, she felt the strange intoxication of performing not for others, but for herself.
 ---

 ## A Family-Friendly Conversation